tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/使用 SCF 自动刷新被 CDN 缓存的 COS 资源_intl.md

 ## Introduction
 This document describes how to automatically purge the cached files specified on the CDN using Serverless Cloud Function (SCF) when you upload objects with Tencent Cloud's COS, so that the CDN can automatically obtain updated resources.

->!You need to follow CDN’s API request rate limit when using this feature.
-For information, see [Purge Cache](https://cloud.tencent.com/document/product/228/6299#url-.E5.88.B7.E6.96.B0).
+>You need to follow CDN’s API request rate limit when using this feature.
+For information, see [Purge Cache](https://intl.cloud.tencent.com/document/product/228/6299#url-.E5.88.B7.E6.96.B0).

 ## Background

 When any static content needs to be updated, the old resource in the COS is overwritten by the updated one or is deleted.
 If the CDN cache validity period you set is very long, some edge servers in the CDN may still cache old resources.
 If the validity period is too short, the acceleration will be affected.
-For more information, see [Cache Expiration Configuration](https://cloud.tencent.com/document/product/228/6290).
+For more information, see [Cache Expiration Configuration](https://intl.cloud.tencent.com/document/product/228/6290).

-For this reason, you need to use [Purge Cache](https://cloud.tencent.com/document/product/228/6299) feature in the CDN Console to manually purge the specified URL to delete the invalid cached files or update the resource.
+For this reason, you need to use [Purge Cache](https://intl.cloud.tencent.com/document/product/228/6299) feature in the CDN Console to manually purge the specified URL to delete the invalid cached files or update the resource.

 This document describes how to automatically purge cached content in CDN by combining COS with SCF features when a file is updated in COS.